 Summary of the 5-step-process is presented below.

-Laravel setup
+Laravel Setup

-First thing you have to do is to install AWS PHP SDK.
-Open your terminal and in the root of your Laravel project type:
+Open your terminal and in the root of Laravel project type:

 composer require aws/aws-sdk-php

-and ensure that the key called ses
+Now open config/services.php and ensure that the key called ses contains the following sub-array:

 'ses' => [